 Neuro-what??!
 Neurodiversity is a big word that describes a simple idea: Our brains and minds all function just a little differently.
 Neurodiversity makes space for people who live with autism or ASD, ADHD, FASD, acquired brain injuries, developmental delays, and any number of other factors that can affect how their brains work.

 For many decades, I have provided services to the community of adults with special needs and developmental delays, through Courtenay's Adaptive Programs and other organizations.
-While VIHA offered counselling services through the Developmental Delay Mental Health Team, I was the Creative Arts Therapist and Cognitive Behavioral Therapist for the Central and North Island.
+When VIHA offered counselling services through the Developmental Delay Mental Health Team, I was the Creative Arts Therapist and Cognitive Behavioral Therapist for the Central and North Island.